-Chemotherapy is the use of chemicals (medication) to treat any disease - in this context, it refers to the destruction of cancer cells.
-Cytotoxic medication prevents cancer cells from dividing and growing.
+Chemotherapy is the use of chemicals (medication) to treat any disease.
+In this context, it refers to the destruction of cancer cells.

-Chemotherapy for cervical cancer, as well as most other cancers, is used to target cancer cells that surgery cannot or did not remove, or to help the symptoms of patients with advanced cancer.
+Chemotherapy for cervical cancer, as with most other cancers, is used to target cancer cells that surgery cannot or did not remove, or to help the symptoms of people with advanced cancer.

 Prevention of cervical cancer